 State of Washington employees who are employed half time or more and who meet one of the following criteria are eligible to participate in the Tuition Exemption Program:

 - The employee is not a University of Washington permanent classified or contract state employee employed half-time or more; or

 - The employee is a permanent classified or exempt paraprofessional employee of technical colleges employed half-time or more; or

-- The employee is a faculty member, counselor, librarian or exempt employee at another state of Washington public higher education institution.
+- The employee is a faculty member, counselor, librarian, or exempt employee at another state of Washington public higher education institution; or

 Steps to Apply

-- Apply for admission and be accepted into a University Program, apply as a nonmatriculated, or reapply as a returning former student.
-Admissions based on program approval.
+- Apply for admission and be accepted into a University Program, apply as a non-matriculated student, or reapply as a returning former student.
+Admission is based on program approval.
 If you are interested in a Graduate Program, contact their office to determine if the program is eligible for tuition exemption and for steps to apply.